-Adopting a four-parameter approach consisting of coefficients: a, b, c and d, the function shown in figure 2 was obtained.
+Adopting a four-parameter approach consisting of coefficients: a, b, c and d, the function shown in figure 2 was developed.
 It provides detailed description for the determination of the range of steepness of the Sigmoid curve and the x and y offsets of the logistic function.
 This becomes particularly important because none of MOS scale or raw PESQ scores starts from the zero point.

-Parameter a is the full range of the growth function for y offset by parameter d, from the origin.
+Parameter a is the full range of the growth function of y with parameter d being the offset from the origin.
 Parameter d stands for the minimum vertical value.
 Parameter b determines the steepness of the curve, and parameter c determines the midpoint value of the curve.